TimFaverjon/timfaverjon.github.io/en/research.md

 ### Submitted papers

-* Faverjon, T. et Ramaciotti, P. (2023).
+* Faverjon, T., Ramaciotti, P. (2023).
 Can recommender systems learn and leverage political ideologies?

 ### Conference posters

+* Faverjon, T., Ramaciotti, P. (2023).
+How do recommendation algorithms learn and leverage political preferences of users?.
+In IC2S2 2023: 9th International Conference on Computational Social Science. <a href = "en/research/IC2S2">Link</a>.

 ---